vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 * Another method is to use `html2image <https://code.google.com/p/java-html2image/>`__ which is a simple Java library converts plain HTML markup to image and provides client-side image-map using html element.

-* **RAWR: Rapid Assesment of Web Resourses**: `RAWR <https://bitbucket.org/al14s/rawr/wiki/Home>`__ provides with a customizable CSV containing ordered information gathered for each host, with a field for making notes/etc.; An elegant, searchable, JQuery-driven HTML report that shows screenshots, diagrams, and other information.
-A report on relevent security headers.
+* **RAWR: Rapid Assessment of Web Resources**: `RAWR <https://bitbucket.org/al14s/rawr/wiki/Home>`__ provides with a customizable CSV containing ordered information gathered for each host, with a field for making notes/etc.; An elegant, searchable, JQuery-driven HTML report that shows screenshots, diagrams, and other information.
+A report on relevant security headers.
 In short, it provides a landscape of your webapplications.
 It takes input from multiple formats such as Nmap, Nessus, OpenVAS etc.

 Information Gathering for http* Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * `WhatWeb <http://www.morningstarsecurity.com/research/whatweb>`__ recognises web technologies including content management systems (CMS), blogging platforms, statistic/analytics packages, JavaScript libraries, web servers, and embedded device. `Tellmeweb <https://www.aldeid.com/wiki/Tellmeweb>`__ is a ruby script to read Nmap Gnmap file and run whatweb on all of them.
 A `WhatWeb Result Parser <https://github.com/stevecoward/whatweb-parser>`__ also has been written which converts the results to CSV format.
-More information about advance usage can be found `here <https://github.com/urbanadventurer/WhatWeb/wiki/Advanced-Usage>`__.
+More information about advance usage can be found `Whatweb Advance Usage <https://github.com/urbanadventurer/WhatWeb/wiki/Advanced-Usage>`__.

-* Wapplyzer <http://wappalyzer.com>`__ is a Firefox plug-in.
+* `Wapplyzer <http://wappalyzer.com>`__ is a Firefox plug-in.
 There are four ways (in my knowledge to do this)be loaded on browser.
 It works completely at the browser level and gives results in the form of icons.
 * `W3Tech <http://w3techs.com/>`__ is another Chrome plug-in which provides information about the usage of various types technologies on the web.
 It tells the web technologies based on the crawling it has done.
 So example.com, x1.example.com, x2.example.com will show the same technologies as the domain is same (which is not correct).

 * `ChromeSnifferPlus <https://github.com/justjavac/ChromeSnifferPlus>`__ is another chrome extension to sniff about the different web-technologies used by the website.